Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Appendices

-The first term in the last inequality of Eq.(\ref{eq-b-7}) is the statistical error, the second and the third terms are related to the amortization error and approximation error of VAE, respectively.
+The first term in the last inequality of Eq.(\ref{eq-b-7}) is called statistical error, and the second is called approximation error.
 The upper bound of the statistical error is as follows.

+The approximation error is related to the amortization gap and the approximation gap, the error introduced from amortization gap can be described as follows.